exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 #### Parameters

-LaTeX parameters are represented by [`LatexParameterAstNode`] objects in the AST, but can also be encapsulated into [`LatexParameter`] objects, which pair the value of the parameter (of an arbitrary type) with the AST node (which only contains the content of the parameter as a string).
+LaTeX parameters are represented by [`LatexParameterAstNode`] objects in the AST but can also be encapsulated into [`LatexParameter`] objects, which pair the value of the parameter (of an arbitrary type) with the AST node (which only contains the content of the parameter as a string).
 They also expose a `rawValue` property to easily export the value of a parameter in a serialisable format (e.g., to send the value of a parameter to the view of a transitional).
 Implementations are provided for some common types (boolean, number, text and length).